-Due to temporary delays in analysis efforts, the NVD will not be processing reductions in Acceptance Levels for organizations listed as CVMAP participants until further notice.
+Due to temporary delays in enrichment efforts, the NVD will not be processing reductions in Acceptance Levels for organizations listed as CVMAP participants until further notice.

 How We Assess Acceptance Levels

-The current NVD Analyst workflow for a single CVE entry consists of two primary stages, Initial Analysis and Verification.
-Initial Analysis involves an NVD Analyst investigating the information provided for the CVE entry to better understand the vulnerability’s characteristics.
-This analysis is primarily focused on the CVE description and associated reference links to external publicly verifiable information.
-From this information the NVD Analyst associates CWE(s) with the CVE, develops initial CVSS v3.1 and CVSS v2.0 vector strings, determines the appropriate Reference Link Tags, and builds the configurations using match criteria as defined in the Common Platform Enumeration (CPE) 2.3 specification.
-Once the Initial Analysis is complete, the analyzed metadata for the CVE Entry is then reviewed by a second, usually more experienced, NVD Analyst during the Verification stage.
-This ensures the proper standards and procedures have been applied to the analysis of CVE metadata based on the information available.
+The current NVD enrichment workflow for a single CVE entry consists of two primary stages, Initial Analysis and Verification.
+Initial Analysis involves an NVD enrichment team member investigating the information provided for the CVE entry to better understand the vulnerability’s characteristics.
+This enrichment is primarily focused on the CVE description and associated reference links to external publicly verifiable information.
+From this information NVD enrichment associates CWE(s) with the CVE, develops initial CVSS v4.0, CVSS v3.1 and CVSS v2.0 vector strings, determines the appropriate Reference Link Tags, and builds the configurations using match criteria as defined in the Common Platform Enumeration (CPE) 2.3 specification.
+Once the Initial Analysis is complete, the enriched metadata for the CVE Entry is then reviewed by a second, usually more experienced, NVD enrichment team member during the verification stage.
+This ensures the proper standards and procedures have been applied to the enrichment of CVE metadata based on the information available.
 Once the CVE has been reviewed, the CVE metadata is then published for public access.

 Participation in the submission process automatically begins when a CNA includes submission category information within their provided CVE entries.
 NVD initial analysis and verification are performed for those CVEs and then an automated assessment comparing the CNA information and NVD information is performed to determine if both parties align.
 Alignment of CNA and NVD information is determined based on matching criteria established for each submission category.

-The NVD is currently providing CVMAP assessments for CWE, CVSS v2.0 and CVSS v3.1 Submission Categories.
-We plan to expand this to also include Reference Tag and Configuration (CPE) information in the future.
+The NVD is currently providing CVMAP assessments for CWE, CVSS v2.0, CVSS v3.1 and CVSS v4.0 Submission Categories.
 More information regarding matching criteria and the thresholds for achieving new acceptance levels for each submission category is provided in the following sections.

 CWE

-• When both the NVD analyst and the CNA provide one CWE value and those values are identical a match is assessed which positively affects the acceptance level of the CNA for this submission category.
-When the NVD analyst and the CNA do not provide an identical CWE this is considered a mismatch and will negatively affect the acceptance level of the CNA for this submission category.
+- When both the NVD enrichment and the CNA provide one CWE value and those values are identical a match is assessed which positively affects the acceptance level of the CNA for this submission category.
+When the NVD enrichment and the CNA do not provide an identical CWE this is considered a mismatch and will negatively affect the acceptance level of the CNA for this submission category.

 Due to the nature of CWE it is plausible that there is simply not enough information available to confidently determine an appropriate value.
-If the NVD analyst opts to assign the NVD-CWE-noinfo or the NVD-CWE-Other values, then those values will be omitted from acceptance level assessment for the submission category.
+If NVD enrichment results in assignment of the NVD-CWE-noinfo or the NVD-CWE-Other values, then those values will be omitted from acceptance level assessment for the submission category.

 You can review the CWE-1003 list at https://cwe.mitre.org/data/definitions/1003.html.